brianhuster/autosave.nvim/README.md

 ## Contributing

 If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request on this GitHub repository.
+Goodbye and see you next time!